 If a picture truly paints a thousand words, the landscapes of the Scottish Highlands would fill all 4,224 pages of Harry Potter (much of which was filmed here).
 Blessed with quite simply the most sensational landscapes in Britain, Scotland’s rugged northern Highlands lend themselves to phenomenal landscape photography… even under the darkest of brooding skies.
 In fact, Scotland’s famously fickle weather is a bonus: Within the space of one hour, it’s possible to shoot the same location under gorgeous blue skies, when roiled by bruising clouds, and gilded in shafts of golden sunlight.
-Plus, sprinkled off the far northwest corner of the British Isles, the Outer Hebrides comprise 119 isolated islands with breathtaking physical formations and elemental battered landscapes of epic grandeur.
+Plus, off the western coast is the Isle of Skye, considered among the most dramatically picturesque places in all Britain, with its breathtaking physical formations and elemental battered landscapes of epic grandeur.

-Participants arrive and settle into our hotel in Edinburgh.
-Meet with Christopher in the evening for orientation, plus a set-the-scene slide show, then a welcome dinner.
+Day 1: Monday (October 23) Participants arrive and settle into our hotel in Edinburgh.
+Meet with Christopher in the evening for orientation, then a welcome dinner.
 Overnight in Edinburgh.